Return To Handbook IndexRoss Crain's Resume

 PHIe = effective porosity (fractional)

-Sw = water saturation in un-invaded zone (fractional)
+Sw = water saturation in reservoir (fractional)

 Vi = volume of ith component of matrix rock